xecxecikk/ArtBookProject/README.md

 # ArtBookProjects

 This project is an iOS app that allows users to manage a collection of paintings.
 Users can add, view, and delete paintings from a list stored using Core Data.

 # Features

-.View List of Paintings: Paintings are displayed in a UITableView.
+View List of Paintings: Paintings are displayed in a UITableView.
 Add New Paintings: Users can navigate to a details screen to add new paintings.
 Delete Paintings: Swipe-to-delete functionality is available to remove paintings from the list and Core Data.
 Persistent Storage: Paintings are stored using Core Data, ensuring data is saved between app launches.
 Project Structure

 ViewController.swift
 Manages the main view with the list of paintings.